-- Consult the MILE, TRAIL+ or Summer Academy curriculum and choose the weekly course or courses you wish to follow.
+- Consult the course offering above and choose the weekly course or courses you wish to follow.

 - Fill out the registration form and send it, together with a copy of your CV, a short biography and portrait photo (head and shoulders) of yourself to firstname.lastname@example.org.